erikwatson/Spider/README.md

 }
 ```

-By default "/" calls the doIndex method of the HomeController class.
+By default "/" calls the doDefault method of the HomeController class.

 In this case, we are calling view(), which is a clever function that automatically looks in the location ../private/views/controller/method.mtt for a template, that it then executes.